Mortgage Interest Rate Basics

 The Basics of Interest Rates

 You can think of interest rates as the cost of borrowing money.
 In the case of loans specifically, interest rates are the price you pay the lender for taking on the risk of letting you borrow their money.
 The riskier the loan, the higher the interest rate the lender needs as payment for them providing the loan.
 If the loan is deemed to be less risky, lenders will typically offer a lower rate.
-Factors that will determine the rate you are offered are your credit score, loan to value ratio, loan purpose (purchase, rate term refinance or cash out refinance), property type and occupancy.
+Factors that will determine the rate you are offered are your credit score, loan to value ratio, loan purpose (purchase, rate term refinance, or cash out refinance), property type, and occupancy.

-In the case of mortgages, interest rates are typically lower than the other loan types, primarily because mortgages are loans are collateralized by the home you are purchasing.
+In the case of mortgages, interest rates are typically lower than the other loan types, primarily because mortgages are loans collateralized by the home you are purchasing.
 In addition, if you are getting a traditional secondary market loan such as a Conforming loan or Government insured loan such as FHA, VA or USDA, those loan types are securitized by agencies, creating large pools of loans where risk can be spread over hundreds or thousands of loans.
 Investors purchasing these securities spread their risk over an entire pool of loans which helps lower the overall rates for secondary market mortgage loans.

 Secondary Market

-The secondary market for mortgage loans is made up of investors, lenders and agencies.
+The secondary market for mortgage loans is made up of investors, lenders, and agencies.
 Investors are individuals, banks, insurance companies, brokerages, or hedge funds that are looking to invest in relatively safe assets.
-They buy mortgage backed securities from lenders or agencies that create securities for sale on the secondary market.
+They buy mortgage-backed securities from lenders or agencies that create securities for sale on the secondary market.
 These securities are made up of hundreds or thousands of loans that generally have similar characteristics.
 The interest that we pay on our mortgages flow through our servicing lenders and to the investors that own the securities to which our loans belong.

 Discount Points vs. Lender Credit